lucasvmx/lucasvmx/README.md

 I'm Lucas, a software developer from Brazil.
 I enjoy to work with electronics, backend development, low level programming and game hacking

-- 🔭 I’m currently working on a face regognition system
 - 🌱 I’m currently learning javascript and go
 - 👯 I’m looking to collaborate with opensource projects
 - 🤔 I’m looking for help with writing shellcodes